 11. What is Blind SQL?

-Blind SQL (Structured Query Language) injection is a type of SQL Injection attack that asks the database true or false questions and determines the answer based on the applications response.
-This attack is often used when the web application is configured to show generic error messages, but has not mitigated the code that is vulnerable to SQL injection.
+Blind SQL (Structured Query Language) injection is a type of SQL Injection attack that asks the database true or false questions and determines the answer based on the application’s response.
+Therefor this attack is often used when the web application is configured to show generic error messages.
+But it has not mitigated the code that is vulnerable to SQL injection.

-When an attacker exploits SQL injection, sometimes the web application displays error messages from the database complaining that the SQL Query’s syntax is incorrect.
-Blind SQL injection is nearly identical to normal SQL Injection, the only difference being the way the data is retrieved from the database.
-When the database does not output data to the web page, an attacker is forced to steal data by asking the database a series of true or false questions.
-This makes exploiting the SQL Injection vulnerability more difficult, but not impossible.
+For instance, if an attacker exploits SQL injection, sometimes the web application displays error messages from the database.
+These messages complain that the SQL Query’s syntax is incorrect.
+Blind SQL injection is nearly identical to normal SQL Injection.
+However, the only difference being the way the data is retrieved from the database.
+For instance, if the database does not output data to the web page, an attacker is forced to steal data by asking the database a series of true or false questions.
+In conclusion, it makes exploiting the SQL Injection vulnerability more difficult, but not impossible.
+Know more.